Fidel Castro Díaz-Balart

-Fidelito (little Fidel), he was the eldest son of Cuban leader Fidel Castro and his first wife, Mirta Diaz-Balart.
+Fidelito (little Fidel), he was the eldest son of Cuban leader Fidel Castro and his first wife, Mirta Díaz-Balart.

 Life and career

 Castro Díaz-Balart's parents divorced in 1955, prior to the Cuban Revolution in which his father seized power in the country.

-His mother moved to Miami, United States, with the Diaz-Balart family, taking her son with her.
+His mother moved to Miami, United States, with the Díaz-Balart family, taking her son with her.
 Castro Díaz-Balart returned to Cuba as a child to visit his father, and remained there for the rest of his childhood.
 In 1959, he appeared as a 9-year-old during an interview with his father on U.S. television.

 Castro Díaz-Balart moved to Moscow (in what was then the Soviet Union), where he enrolled at Voronezh State University in 1968.
 For safety, he studied under the code name "José Raúl Fernández", which he claimed to have chosen in homage to world chess champion José Raúl Capablanca and to have later used to publish 30 scientific publications.

 He initially studied physical education before switching to nuclear physics in 1970.
 He graduated from Lomonosov Moscow State University, and went on to work at the Joint Institute for Nuclear Research in Dubna, and to receive his first doctorate from Lomonosov, in 1978.
 Returning to Cuba, he was placed in charge of Cuba's nuclear power program for a time, leading the Juragua Nuclear Power Plant construction program from 1980 to 1992, during which time he was also the executive secretary of the country's Atomic Energy Commission.
 He served as a member of the Non-aligned Movement's Coordinating Countries for the Peaceful Use of Nuclear Energy, and was elected to chair the Second Meeting of that group in April 1983.
 Castro Díaz-Balart was removed from his positions in June 1992, following a falling out with his father, who cited "inefficiency" as the reason for the removal.
+Another reason for his removal is attributed to his failure to develop an atomic bomb for Cuba's military.
 Castro then announced the suspension of construction at Juragua in September 1992, due to Cuba's inability to meet the financial terms set by Russia to complete the reactors.